GeoPyTool/GeoPyTool/README.md

 As the following screenshot shows:
 ![](https://raw.githubusercontent.com/GeoPyTool/GeoPyTool/master/img/OSXUpdate.png)

 It will update the GeoPyTool inside your GeoPyTool.app file.
-Remember that never modify any files directly under the same folder unless you are an expert on dealing with Python.
+Do not modify any files directly under the same folder unless you are an expert on dealing with Python.

 ### For Windows Users
-On Windows 8/8.1/10, everything is also extremely easy to use GeoPyTool.
-Just download and unzip the file, then double click on a bat file in the unzipped folder, and make sure that you don't delete any file form the unzipped folder because they are all required by the program, then you will find the APP available as the following picture shows.
+On Windows 8/8.1/10, GeoPyTool is also extremely easy to use.
+Just download and unzip the file, then double click on a bat file in the unzipped folder, and make sure that you don't delete any file from the unzipped folder because they are all required by the program, then you will find the APP available as the following picture shows.

 ![](https://raw.githubusercontent.com/GeoPyTool/GeoPyTool/master/img/RunWin.jpg)

 To use GeoPyTool on Windows 7, some system patches need to be installed.
 You need to install the SP1 of Windows and then install KB2999226 and the Visual C++ Redistributable 2015.
 If you are using Windows 7 without the SP1 package installed, there might comes `anapi-ms-win-crtrelated error`.
-So believe me my friend, just install these patched below, they won't harm you after all.
+Install these patched below:

 The SP1 package of Windows 7 can be found at [the official website of MicroSoft](https://support.microsoft.com/en-us/help/15090/windows-7-install-service-pack-1-sp1).

 The installation packages of KB2999226 and the Visual C++ Redistributable 2015 are already contained in the Zip file of GeoPyTool for Windows, and can also be found here: [32 bit Windows7](https://pan.baidu.com/s/1kVwSQ95) ，[64 bit WInodws7](https://pan.baidu.com/s/1qY34ocW) .
 So if you encounter any `api-ms-win-crtrelated errors`, please check those installations first.

-If you are using Windows XP or Vista, sorry, I do not have the magic to save those systems that Microsoft has abandoned.
+If you are using Windows XP or Vista, sorry, I do not have the time or ability to save the systems that Microsoft has abandoned.
-Expect me to provide support for those antique systems?
-Please forgive me for not having time or ability.